 This is a notice that the child support office sends out when they plan to ask the MN Department of Public Safety to suspend a parent’s driver’s license because that parent is behind on child support payments.
 Usually the notice is sent when a parent is at least three months behind on support payments.
 If you receive this notice, you may call your child support worker to see if you can agree to a payment plan to stop the license suspension.
 If you are not sure who your child support worker is, you can search for the phone number for your local child support office.

 Contact the child support worker assigned to your case.
-You can look up local county child support offices through the MN Department of Human Services.
+You can look up local county child support offices through the MN Dept. of Children, Youth, and Families.

 Yes.
 Within 30 days of the date of the Notice of Intent to Suspend Driver’s License, you can ask for a hearing by sending a letter to the child support office involved in your case.